Survival Prediction of Brain Cancer with Incomplete Radiology, Pathology, Genomics, and Demographic Data: Methods

 \subsection{Multi-modal fusion with complete data}

-In prior arts, three canonical fusion strategies have been broadly used on the complete datasets, including (1) feature concatenation ~\cite{yap2018multimodal} ~\cite{mobadersany2018predicting} , (2) mean vector (i.e. element-wise average) ~\cite{ghosal2021g} ~\cite{cheerla2019deep} , and (3) Kronecker product based tensor fusion ~\cite{chen2020pathomic} ~\cite{wang2021gpdbn}.
-In our study, such fusion methods are used to fuse the features, followed by a two-layer multi-layer perceptron (MLP).
+In prior arts, three canonical fusion strategies have been broadly used on the complete datasets, including (1) feature concatenation ~\cite{yap2018multimodal, mobadersany2018predicting}, (2) mean vector (i.e. element-wise average) ~\cite{ghosal2021g, cheerla2019deep}, and (3) Kronecker product based tensor fusion ~\cite{chen2020pathomic, wang2021gpdbn}.
+In our study, such fusion methods are used to fuse the features, followed by a three-layer multi-layer perceptron (MLP) with ReLU activations and dropout layers for survival prediction.
 For the \textbf{concatenation method}, the 1$\times$32 feature embeddings of each modality are concatenated directly to generate a multi-modal representation with a length of 128.
-For the \textbf{mean vector fusion}, the uni-modal embeddings are firstly extended to 128 dimensional vectors with a two-layer perceptron, and a reverse network structure is used to reconstruct the uni-modal embeddings from the mean vector.
-For the \textbf{pathomic fusion method}, we directly extend the Kronecker method proposed by Chen et al~\cite{chen2020pathomic}. from three to four modalities.
+For the \textbf{mean vector fusion}, the uni-modal embeddings are firstly extended to 128 dimensional vectors with a modal-specific two-layer perceptron, and a reverse network structure is used to reconstruct the uni-modal embeddings from the mean vector.
+For the \textbf{pathomic fusion method}, we directly extend the tensor fusion with gated attention method proposed by Chen et al~\cite{chen2020pathomic}. from three to four uni-modal 1 $\times$ 32 embeddings.